- Your State

-School tours are important, and you should visit the schools on your short list, ask as many questions as possible, and take detailed notes.
-Visit classrooms, look around, get a sense of the school, the teachers, the school’s values, the school’s approach, and the school’s culture.
+School tours are important, and you should visit the schools on your short list (virtually or in-person), ask as many questions as possible, and take detailed notes.
+If possible, visit classrooms, look around, get a sense of the school, the teachers, the school’s values, the school’s approach, and the school’s culture.
 And throughout your tour, ask yourself: “Is this a learning environment where I can see my child learning, succeeding, being respected, being safe, and being happy?”
 If you’re considering online schools, schedule a phone interview to ask questions.
 If you’re considering homeschooling, take this time to research all of your state’s homeschooling rules, policies, and laws.

 Step 6: Evaluate schools